 Due to the sufficiently large beam size, the detection can be considered as a point source.
 We first created integrated-intensity maps around 99.1 GHz for Band 3 and around 148.6 GHz for Band 4, where bright emission lines were detected.
 On these maps, we selected the pixels with peak values at each position of the triply lensed image.
 The spectra were then extracted from the cube image data at these specific pixels.

 Emission lines are clearly detected at $99.114\pm0.005\,\si{GHz}$ with peak flux densities of $8.6\sigma$, $7.3\sigma$, and $5.4\sigma$ from ID46, 58, and 121, respectively.
 Here, the noise level is calculated as the standard deviation of the line-free channel fluxes at the same pixels, specifically those within 50 channels of the emission line, with an absolute flux calibration error of 5\%.
 We fitted the emission line with a single Gaussian and calculated the total flux as the integral over a frequency range of $1.5\times\text{FWHM}$.
 For a more robust measurement, the FWHM of all lines is fixed to that of the CO(4-3) line with the highest SNR.
 The total fluxes are $14.6\sigma$, $12.5\sigma$, and $8.9\sigma$ from ID46, 58, and 121, respectively.
 This line detection confirms the initial prediction from our lens model that these three sources are triply lensed images.
 In addition, a bright emission line is detected at $148.650\pm0.006\,\si{GHz}$ from ID46 with a peak (total) $\text{flux}=9.6\sigma\ (22.3\sigma)$.
-The noise level of total flux is calculated by summing, in quadrature, the RMS noise from each channel derived from signal-free regions of the map across the channels containing the line.
+The noise level of the total flux is calculated by summing, in quadrature, the RMS noise from each channel derived from signal-free regions of the map across the channels containing the line.